demarcod1/librarianz-scripts/README.md

 ### To download the part files

-1. Edit the `options/folder_creator_options.json` file to specify the destination of the downloaded items and the parts to download.
+1. Edit the `scripts/options/folder_creator_options.json` file to specify the destination of the downloaded items and the parts to download.
-2. Run `python3 download_parts.py`
+2. Run `python3 librarianz_script -s download_parts`

 #### Configuring `folder_creator_options.json`
 This config file has a large number of options, which are fully detailed [here](#understanding-folder_creator_optionsjson).
 However, you only need to worry about 2 options for the downloading step: